hegerdes/homepage/content/blog/2024-11-containerd-2.md

 ```

 **Intel ISA-L's igzip**
-This is a nice addition which may increase your container startup times by a few hundred millisecond.
+This is a nice addition which may increase your container startup times by a few hundred milliseconds.
 But how?
 Container images are just a bunch of gziped archives layered ontop of each other.
 A manifest specifies which archives belong to which image.
 When an image is pulled it gets transferred via HTTP over the network and has to be extracted and decompressed.
 Most of the time this is done via `gzip`.
 But `gzip` is single-threaded and does not use the full potential of modern processor.
 To overcome this there is also a multithreaded implementation of `gzip` called `pigz`.
 While `pigz` is faster then the default variant, `igzip` is even more performant.
 Acording to [benchmark by simonis](https://github.com/simonis/zlib-bench/blob/master/Results.md) `igzip` is twice as fas as `gzip`.
 If you want to profit from this improvement just install `igzip` (debian package is called `isal`), containerd automatically check which version is installed on the system and picks the most preformat one.